Skip to main content

 Posts

+Doing what I can.
+Letting that be enough.
 As this month begins, I am doing well.
 I go to the YMCA once a week.
 I walk every day—no less than 2,000 steps—which, if you know me at all, you’ll understand is a big step forward.
 I’ve gone from 250 steps at the end of December to 2,000 now.
 My weight is finally below the 200 lb mark, coming in as low as 196 lb, but mostly around 198 lb.
 By the end of April, I hope to bring that to a steady 190.
 How I’m going to get there is fairly simple.
 My plan is threefold: Continue my weekly Aquafit class and add some chair yoga at home Take a daily walk—sometimes as an adventure, sometimes just to enjoy the sun Prep and eat only what I prepare (no takeout), including a weekly trip to the local farmers’ market I’ve created a system for food prep, a realistic budget, and a journaling structure that allows me to be both practical and artistic.
 That part feels steady now.
-So this month, I’m turning my attention outward—mainly toward my environment.
-The first is getting out in...
+So this month, I’m turning my attention outward—mainly toward my ...

 🌸Spring Emerging